Regal-Internet-Brothers/regal-modules/README.md

 Once you've downloaded this repository properly, there's a few ways to handle module placement.
 Either create a sub-folder in one of your global "modules" folders, or create a sub-folder for your project. **As of 10/27/2015, this sub-folder must be named "regal".** These modules now assume the parent-directory "**regal**".
 For legacy support, you can add the "regal" folder, then add that as a global module directory as well.

 To modify your module-path formally, edit your platform's configuration file in your [Monkey installation's "bin" folder](https://github.com/blitz-research/monkey/tree/develop/bin).
-You'll want to edit your 'MODPATH' variable, adding a **;** (Semi-colon), then the directory huosing these modules.
+You'll want to edit your 'MODPATH' variable, adding a **;** (Semi-colon), then the (*Parent*) directory housing these modules.
 For legacy support, you may also add the main "regal" directory, but for future support, please use the proper module prefix.

 ### Notes